raysca/quiz/quizzes/web/ajax.md

 - [x] Use the `response.blob()` method
 - [x] Use the `response.arrayBuffer()` method
 - [ ] Use the `response.binary()` method

 ## CORS Rquest

-Whe a `CORS` request is made using the `FETCH API`, what type of request is made first?
+When a `CORS` request is made using the `FETCH API`, what type of request is made first?

 - [ ] A `HEAD` request
 - [ ] A `PUT` request